Highway of Tears: Investigation and suspects

 The first investigation by RCMP that tried to look at Highway of Tears as linked cases was opened in December 1998.
-However, the list of cases as it existed back then included three additional male victims – Larry Vu, Eric Charles Coss and Phillip Innes Fraser, which are not considered linked today.
+However, the list of cases as it existed back then included three additional male victims – Larry Vu, Eric Charles Coss, and Phillip Innes Fraser.
 To date, a number of people have been convicted in cases related to the Highway of Tears.
-Three serial killers are among those charged, Brian Peter Arp, Edward Dennis Isaac and Cody Legebokoff.
+Three serial killers are among those charged: Brian Peter Arp, Edward Dennis Isaac, and Cody Legebokoff.

 Although he was not publicly implicated in any Highway of Tears cases, Bobby Jack Fowler was implicated in numerous non-Highway-of-Tears E-Pana cases.
 Fowler died in prison and has never been charged in the deaths of any of the Highway of Tears victims.
 It is possible that Fowler was linked to the Highway of Tears cases because he worked for a now closed Prince George company called Happy's Roofing in 1974, which was the same year that Monica Ignas went missing in Terrace, BC.
 Former Vancouver police geographic profiler Kim Rossmo is on the record having said that in his opinion Fowler is not responsible for any of the crimes along Highway 16 between 1989 and 2006.

-In 2009, police converged on a property in Isle Pierre, in rural Prince George, to search for the remains of Nicole Hoar, a young tree planter who went missing on Highway 16 on 21 June 2002.
+In 2009, police converged on a property in Isle Pierre, in rural Prince George, to search for the remains of Nicole Hoar, a young tree planter who went missing on Highway 16 on June 21, 2002.
 The property was once owned by Leland "Chuggy" Vincent Switzer, who served a prison sentence for the second-degree murder of his brother and is out on day parole as of late 2016.
 The RCMP also searched the property for the other missing women from the Highway of Tears; however, no further actions followed the investigation.
 RCMP Sgt.
 Wayne Clary said they may never solve all of the cases and that it will be the "people in the communities that are going to solve these crimes."
 They do have persons of interest in several cases, but not enough evidence to lay charges.